-Understand how Life Cycle Assessment (LCA) can work at an organisational level to add business value and aid the transition to net zero.
+EcoAct Senior Consultant, Lau Tambjerg explains how Life Cycle Assessment (LCA) can work at an organisational level to add business value and aid the transition to net-zero.

-So far, a total of 19 countries and at least 34 large companies have recently committed to the ambition of net zero carbon emissions.
-In addition, at the time of writing 685 companies have committed to science-based targets (SBTs).
+So far, more than of 70 countries have committed to the ambition of net-zero carbon emissions.
+In addition, at the time of writing 2940 companies have committed to science-based targets (SBTs).
 Reaching these targets will be no easy feat.
-Most companies are getting their operational emissions (Scope 1 & 2) under control, but face difficulty in doing the same for their supply chain and product use (Scope 3).
+Most companies are getting their operational emissions (Scope 1 & 2) under control but face difficulty in doing the same for their supply chain and product use (Scope 3).

-One way of measuring and identifying emissions reduction opportunities is Life Cycle Assessment (LCA).
+One way of measuring and identifying emissions reduction opportunities is through Life Cycle Assessment (LCA).
 This assessment systematically looks at a product or service’s life cycle from raw material extraction over processing and manufacturing to distribution, use and recycling or disposal.
-The methodology, having been around for over 50 years, is set out in internationally recognised standards ISO 14040:2006 and 14044:2006 and, for greenhouse gas emissions specifically, in ISO 14067:2018 and PAS 2050.
+The methodology has existed for over 50 years.
+It is set out in internationally recognised standards ISO 14040:2006 and 14044:2006 and, for greenhouse gas emissions specifically, in ISO 14067:2018 and PAS 2050.

 Life Cycle Assessment in corporate footprints